 Hygiene Requirements for FSSAI License

-Any business or entity involved in the handling, processing, manufacturing, packaging, storing or distribution of food in India are required to obtain a Food Safety and Standards Authority of India (FSSAI) License or Registration.
-To obtain the FSSAI License, the food business must comply with the general requirements on hygienic and sanitary practices mentioned in the Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011.
-In this article, we look at such legal requirement for hygiene and sanitary practices expected from every food business operating in India.
+Any business or entity involved in the handling, processing, manufacturing, packaging, storing, or distributing of food in India must obtain a Food Safety and Standards Authority of India (FSSAI) License or Registration.
+To get the FSSAI License, the food business must comply with the general requirements on hygienic and sanitary practices mentioned in the Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011.
+This article looks at the legal requirement for hygiene and sanitary practices expected from every food business operating in India.

 Location and Surroundings

-The food business should ideally be located away from environmental pollution and industrial activities that produce disagreeable or obnoxious odour, fumes, excessive soot, dust, smoke, chemical or biological emissions and pollutants, and which pose a threat of contaminating food.
-In case there are hazards of other environment polluting industry located nearby, appropriate measures should be taken by the food business to protect the manufacturing area from any potential contamination.
-In the case of food manufacturing premise, the premises should not have direct access to any residential area.
+The food business should ideally be located away from environmental pollution and industrial activities that produce disagreeable or obnoxious odor, fumes, excessive soot, dust, smoke, chemical or biological emissions, and pollutants, and which pose a threat of contaminating food.
+In case there are hazards of other environment-polluting industries located nearby, appropriate measures should be taken by the food business to protect the manufacturing area from any potential contamination.
+In the case of a food manufacturing premises, the premises should not have direct access to any residential area.

 Layout and Design of Manufacturing Premises

 As far as possible, the layout of the food establishment should be such that food preparation/manufacturing processes are not amenable to cross-contamination from other pre and post-manufacturing operations like goods receiving, pre-processing (viz. packaging, washing / portioning of ready-to-eat food, etc.).

-Must maintain the floors, ceilings and walls in a sound condition to minimize the accumulation of dirt, condensation and growth of undesirable moulds.
-They should be made of impervious material and should be smooth and easy to clean with no flaking paint or plaster.
+Must maintain the floors, ceilings, and walls in sound condition to minimize the accumulation of dirt, condensation, and growth of undesirable molds.
+They should be waterproof, smooth, and easy to clean with no flaking paint or plaster.